imdfl/create-yaspp/README.md

 - `--target <path/to/target/folder>`: absolute or relative path of the folder in which the project will be created.
 Defaults to current working directory. **The target

 ### Project Configuration Options
 The generator prompts you for all the configuration values, but you can provide them in the command line.
+If you specify `--auto`, they will be used without prompting.

 - `--repository <git url>`: The content repository to clone.
 If provided, the repository will be cloned into the `site` folder.
 - `--branch <branch name>`: If provided, only this branch will be cloned from the repository.